About the Human Papillomavirus

 High-risk HPV infections can cause cervical, vaginal, vulvar and penile cancer, as well as cancers of the mouth, anus and throat.

-Data shows the HPV vaccine provides close to 100% protection against cervical pre-cancers and genital warts.
+Data shows the HPV vaccine provides close to 100 percent protection against cervical pre-cancers and genital warts.
 Since the vaccine was first recommended, the number of HPV infections has decreased.
 However, millions of people, including teens, still become infected each year.

 “Currently, screening for HPV is available only as an adjunct to Pap smears for cervical cancer screening,” says Northwestern Medicine Obstetrician-Gynecologist Weronika A. Armstrong, MD.
 “There is no current treatment available for HPV.”